Sadly, the political views in our nation seem to be divided into two groups at the moment.

 Number one: young, scrappy and hungry

-When the Twin Towers fell, I was 18 years old and seriously contemplated joining the military because I was so saddened and angry and felt the need to do something for my country.
+When the Twin Towers fell, i was 18 years old and seriously contemplated joining the military because I was so saddened and angry and felt the need to do something for my country.

 Years later, I ended up with a degree in business instead of following my dreams, but America the Beautiful still brought tears to my eyes.

 During my lifetime, I can remember a Republican president, a two-term Democratic president, a two-term Republican president, followed by the first black president (two-term Democrat).

 This thought was unimaginable back then, and yet our founding fathers created the government we see today out of their youthful ideals, scrappy nature, and hunger for intelligence.

-I thought back on the past presidents of my life and how they made me feel like I had a shot, and I shouldn’t throw it away because people died for these ideals.
+I thought back on the past presidents of my life and how they made me feel like I had a shot and shouldn’t throw it away because people died for these ideals.

 Number two: Foes or Bros

-In ‘The Room Where it Happens’ we watch Hamilton, Jefferson, and Madison enter a room as enemies, who have ripped each other apart in every cabinet meeting.
+In ‘The Room Where it Happens’, we watch Hamilton, Jefferson, and Madison enter a room as enemies who have ripped each other apart in every cabinet meeting.

 “Two Virginians and an immigrant enter a room opposed foes.

-I can’t even count the number of times I have watched McConnell and Pelosi go for each other’s throats, only to reach a “wonderfully bipartisan” plan later.
+I can’t even count how many times I have watched McConnell and Pelosi go for each other’s throats, only to reach a “wonderfully bipartisan” plan later.

-As Burr sings in Hamilton, “No one really knows how the parties get to yes, the pieces that are sacrificed in every game of chess.”
+As Burr sings in Hamilton, “No one knows how the parties get to yes, the pieces that are sacrificed in every game of chess.”

-What made America fundamentally different is the ability to replace whoever is in charge, without tearing each other into pieces.
+What made America fundamentally different is the ability to replace whoever is in charge without tearing each other into pieces.

 Number 3: The founding fathers taught us how to say goodbye